hannorein/rebound/docs/integrators.md

     ```

 === "Python"
-    To use WHFast512 from python, you cannot use `pip install rebound`.
+    To use WHFast512 from python, you need to compile REBOUND with AVX512 instructions enabled.
+They are disabled by default.
-    Instead download the source code of REBOUND.
+    First, download the source code of REBOUND.
-    Open `the setup.py` file in the main directory and find the line where `extra_compile_args` are declared.
-    Comment out the line without AVX512 and uncomment the line with AVX512.
-    Then install REBOUND by running
+    Then set the AVX512 environment variable and install REBOUND by running
     ```
+    export AVX512=1
     pip install -e .
     ```
     from the main directory.